 Many believe his nomination was the result of the Republican party repaying a “debt” from Lincoln dropping out of the 1854 Senatorial election and throwing his key support behind eventual winner Lyman Trumbull.

 Douglas, in comparison, was a Goliath-like figure in the Democratic party.
-He drew significant support across the state and nation and was already considered a front-runner in the upcoming 1860 presidential election.
+He drew significant support across the state and nation and party leaders already considered him a front-runner in the upcoming 1860 presidential election.

 In order to raise his profile, Lincoln challenged Douglas to a series of over fifty debates across the state to speak directly to voters.
 Douglas countered with seven, one in each of the remaining congressional districts they had not already spoken in.2